How to configure, manage and validate access tokens

 WWW-Authenticate: Bearer error="invalid_token" error_description="Invalid / expired access token"

-The Connect2id server will issue a refresh token in the browser based OAuth flows (code and implicit), to let the client obtain a new access token before (or after) the current one expires.
+The Connect2id server can issue a refresh token in the browser-based flows (typically the authorisation code flow), to let the client obtain a new access token before (or after) the current one expires.

 To override this behaviour and issue only an access token to the client, set